 I have been a Christian for a long time.
 But no matter how long I have known Christ, I sometimes make a mistake or make the wrong decision.

 Since God knew we would do this, He instructs us to put on the armor of God.
-One piece of this armor is the breastplate of righteousness.
+There are six pieces in God’s armor and each piece has a special purpose.
+The piece of armor we will focus on in this article is the breastplate of righteousness.

 In today’s post, I will share with you what the breastplate of righteousness is and how we can use it to have a closer walk with God.